kefah123/SATpractice/README.md

  Known bugs:
  There is a 1/299 chance that duplicate answer choices will be displayed in a question.
- In the case where the correct answer is duplicated, only one of the answer choices will result in a correct answer, so the user has a 50/50 chance.
+ In the case where the correct answer is duplicated, only one of the answer choices will result in a correct answer, so the user has a 50/50 chance, assuming they know the correct answer.